-- The company arranged for the Annual General Shareholders' Meeting annually, 120 days after the close of the company's accounting period.
+The company arranged for the Annual General Shareholders' Meeting annually, 120 days after the close of the company's accounting period.
 In the event of urgency in consideration of extraordinary agenda which may affect or relate to shareholders' interest requiring shareholders' approval, the Board may convene an extraordinary shareholders' meeting on a case-by-case basis.
-During the year 2021, the company convened an Annual General shareholders' meeting for the year 2021 on 28 April 2021.
-The company encourages shareholders to participate in the meeting by submitting query in advance, express opinion, propose agenda of the meeting, and propose candidate for consideration for appointment as director prior to the meeting date by informing all shareholders via company's website during 1 October 2020 until 30 December 2020.
+During the year 2022, the company convened an Annual General shareholders' meeting for the year 2022 on 25 April 2022, and the Extra-Ordinary Shareholders' Meeting 1/2565 on 30 June 2022.
+The company encourages shareholders to participate in the meeting by submitting query in advance, express opinion, propose agenda of the meeting, and propose candidate for consideration for appointment as director prior to the meeting date by informing all shareholders via company's website during 1 October 2021 until 30 December 2021.
 During the period, there were no proposed agenda or appropriately qualified individual for the position of directors submitted to the company.
 Where agenda needs to be increased, shareholders shall be informed.
 In the event of urgency to safeguard company's right and interest, the company shall forward invitation document no less than 14 days prior to the meeting date along with distributing information supporting meeting agenda in advance via website of the securities exchange, and company website prior to mail posting.

-- The company prepares and forwards invitation document for the Annual General Shareholders' Meeting to all types of shareholders including institutional shareholders along with detailed meeting agenda, important and necessary information supplementing shareholder consideration, as well as the Board opinion, prior period meeting minute, annual report, proxy documents of all types consisting of type GOR, KOR, and COR per Ministry of Commerce requirement and indicating with clarity the type of proxy document required, the location, date, time, and meeting location map.
-The invitation document shall indicate details of the types of documents required to be presented to retain the right to meeting attendance which shall be forwarded to shareholders both in Thai and English at least 14 days in advance prior to the meeting date, Shareholders may access various information regarding each meeting agenda via company website publicized in advance at least 30 days prior to the meeting date in order to inform about the ordinary shareholders' meeting in advance for shareholders to be prepared.
+- The company prepares and forwards invitation document for the Annual General Shareholders' Meeting to all types of shareholders including institutional shareholders along with detailed meeting agenda, important and necessary information supplementing shareholder consideration, as well as the Board opinion, prior period meeting minute, annual report, proxy documents of all types consisting of type GOR, KOR, and COR per Ministry of Commerce requirement and indicating with clarity the type of proxy document required, the location, date, time, and meeting location map, explanation of document and evidence shareholders require for attendant identification (via electronic media), explanation of electronic media meeting procedures, voting via E-Voting, and registration document forms for meeting attendance via electronic media.
+The invitation document shall be forwarded to shareholders both in Thai and English at least 21 days in advance prior to the meeting date.
+Shareholders may access various information regarding each meeting agenda via company website publicized in advance at least 30 days prior to the meeting date for advance shareholders' meeting preparation.